rwxrob/homelab/README.md

-# 🏡💻 Enterprise Home Lab
+# 🐧Linux 🏡 Homelab init

 This repo contains the design, details, and planning involved in creating my home lab suitable for enterprise-level work.
 I've opted to